Collections & Services

 Business Resource Center

-The digital collections consist of downloadable WMA and MP3 Audiobooks, EPUB, pdf and Kindle ebooks, music and video for patrons 24/7.
+The digital collections consist of downloadable WMA and MP3 Audiobooks, EPUB, pdf and Kindle ebooks, magazines, music and video for patrons 24/7.
 They can be downloaded to a laptop, PC, smart phones, iphones or compatible devices from inside the library or from home.
 A valid library card in good standing is required to use this service.

 Up North Digital Collections contains ebooks, eaudio books, music and videos.

 Freegal Legal Music contains music per song.
 (3 per week per card downloadable).

 Zinio contains magazines.

 Local History/Genealogy Collection/Digitalized Indexed NewspapersThis collection is comprised of books, (mainly New England States), magazines, and microfilm.
 Newspapers are available in digital indexed images and also available on microfilm.
 Newspapers include: East Jordan News Herald (1902-1904), Charlevoix County Herald (1907-1953), East Jordan News Herald (1956-1967), Charlevoix County Press (1978-1991), East Jordan Journal (1992-2003), The Citizen Journal (2003 - 2009) and Charlevoix County Press (2009 - 2011) which all are able to print to the public copier for 20 cents a copy.
 It is also possible to save pages to a CD.Ancestry Library database service for genealogy is available to our patrons.
 In library use only.

 Obituary Requests and FeesPatrons may visit the library and view obituaries on microfilm or through digital newspapers in the library.
 Prints from the microfilm are 20 cents per page and digital prints are 10 cents per page.
 Requests can be sent via email or mail.Name and date of death of person you are looking for should be submitted.
 Include your contact information so staff may call or email if there is a question about the request.
 Requests sent by email to :